Python library for interfacing with Sony's Songpal devices

 This project is currently at its alpha stage and all contributions, whether reporting about devices working with this or creating pull requests to implement missing functionality are more than welcome!

-The library has been tested for now with following devices:
+The library has been tested to work with following devices:

 - STR-DN1060, STR-DN1070, STR-DN1080

-If no one has contributed a devinfo from your device (see devinfos/ directory), please feel free to contribute one by typing songpal dump-devinfo <filename> and creating a pull request on this repository.
+If your device is not listed here but is working, feel free to contribute a device info file (see devinfos/ directory) by typing songpal dump-devinfo <filename> and creating a pull request on this repository.
 This information can later be useful for extending the support for those devices.

 Sony’s Supported devices page lists devices, which will probably also work with this library.